ESiWACE/esdm/README.md

 more efficiently organize metadata and data across a variety of storage backends.

 [![Build Status](https://travis-ci.org/ESiWACE/esdm.svg?branch=master)](https://travis-ci.org/ESiWACE/esdm)

 ## Requirements

+Ensure you cloned the repository with the required submodules:
+  * git clone --recurse-submodules
+Or to initialize the submodules after the cloning:
+  * git submodule update --init --recursive

  * glib2
  * a variant of MPI (for parallel support with ESDM and HDF5)